Kari Lane is a PhD prepared registered nurse. Her practice background is in gerontology encompassing all topics surrounding gerontology.

 Falls Occur in 30% of People Living in Their Community

 A fall is an event where a person unexpectedly lands on the ground.
-Usually this happens in an area of your home, where you are comfortable.
+Usually, this happens in an area of your home, where you are comfortable.
 Thirty percent of people over the age of 65 years have at least one fall a year.
-Of those falls nearly 20% have an injury associated with the fall.
-Researchers understand that many factors that cause falls have been found, these factors typically also occur more frequently in those over 65 years of age.
-For example having chronic conditions, vertigo (dizziness), medications especially heart medications, foot pain or deformity, hearing loss, strokes, and neurodegenerative disorders.
-One in five falls causes a serious injury and falls are the number one reason older adults are admitted to the hospital.
-Falls occur in both genders, in every culture/race, and every socioeconomic group.
+Of those falls, nearly 20% have an injury associated with the fall.
+Researchers understand that many factors that cause falls have been found; these factors typically also occur more frequently in those over 65 years of age.
+For example, having chronic conditions, vertigo (dizziness), medications, especially heart medications, foot pain or deformity, hearing loss, strokes, and neurodegenerative disorders.
+One in five falls causes a serious injury, and falls are the number one reason older adults are admitted to the hospital.
+Falls occur in both genders, in every culture/race, and in every socioeconomic group.

 Can we prevent falls, sure we can.
 Sometimes this means doing an activity at home and sometimes this means going to physical or occupational therapy for some intensive treatment.
 The number one strategy for preventing falls is moving your body or staying strong.
 Many of the exercises mentioned in the medical literature are included in the table below.
 Ask your doctor about starting one of these exercise programs today!

 Do remember that any exercise program must be done at your level.
 If you are just starting you might need to sit in a chair while you begin.
 Then you can move to a more active position as you gain strength.